0xPolygon/polygon-docs/docs/zkEVM/architecture/zkprover/main-state-machine/index.md

 ![A simplified Polygon zkEVM's State Trie](../../../../img/zkEVM/07msm-zkevm-state-trie.png)

-## Memory Regions
+## Memory regions

 Memory is a volatile Read-Write data storage that exists only during the execution of a ROM instruction.

-In Ethereum, whenever a call is made, a new **Context** together with its new Stack and new Memory is created.
-Each created **Context** is referred to as volatile because it is temporarily available for the call being executed.
+In Ethereum, whenever a call is made, a new **context** together with its new stack and new Memory is created.
+Each created **context** is referred to as volatile because it is temporarily available for the call being executed.

-### zkEVM Memory map
+### zkEVM memory map

-The Polygon zkEVM uses Context-based Memory.
-And, by **Context** we refer to an environment of every Ethereum call.
+The Polygon zkEVM uses context-based Memory.
+And, by **context** we refer to an environment of every Ethereum call.

-As in Ethereum, when a transactions begins, a new Context is created for that transaction:
+As in Ethereum, when a transactions begins, a new context is created for that transaction:

 $$
 \texttt{msg.sender},\ \texttt{msg.value},\ \texttt{stack},\ \texttt{memory},\ \texttt{the\ smart\ contract\ to\ call},\ \texttt{and}\ \texttt{gas}.
 $$

 The `Stack` and `Memory` are each filled with relevant values in accordance with the call that has been made.
-Similar to how the EVM uses the Stack, zkEVM operations can be performed by pushing and popping values on and off the Stack.
+Similar to how the EVM uses the stack, zkEVM operations can be performed by pushing and popping values on and off the stack.

-`Memory` is divided into different Contexts of $\mathtt{0x40000}$ words.
+`Memory` is divided into different contexts of $\mathtt{0x40000}$ words.

-Each word is $256$ bits in length, so each Context is $8$ Megabytes (MB) in size.
+Each word is $256$ bits in length, so each context is $8$ Megabytes (MB) in size.

-#### Contexts in Memory
+#### Contexts in memory

-There can be several Contexts within one transaction.
-Specific registers are used to handle any necessary switching between Contexts as pertaining to the made call.
+There can be several contexts within one transaction.
+Specific registers are used to handle any necessary switching between contexts as pertaining to the made call.

-As depicted in the figure below, each Context is divided into three word-blocks.
+As depicted in the figure below, each context is divided into three word-blocks.
 And these are:

-- `VARS`: contains the local Context's variables which are pre-defined in the language.
+- `VARS`: contains the local context's variables which are pre-defined in the language.

-  It has a relative offset of `0x00000` and a height of `0x10000` words (taking $2$ MB of the $8$ MB allocated for a Context).
+  It has a relative offset of `0x00000` and a height of `0x10000` words (taking $2$ MB of the $8$ MB allocated for a context).

-  The list of all Context variables can be found in the [`vars.zkasm`](https://github.com/0xPolygonHermez/zkevm-rom/blob/main/main/vars.zkasm) file.
+  The list of all context variables can be found in the [`vars.zkasm`](https://github.com/0xPolygonHermez/zkevm-rom/blob/main/main/vars.zkasm) file.

 - `STACK`: contains the stack of the EVM.
-So, a `STACK` is defined per Context.
+So, a `STACK` is defined per context.

-  It has a relative offset of `0x10000`, a height of `0x10000` words and takes $2$MB of the $8$MB allocated for a Context.
+  It has a relative offset of `0x10000`, a height of `0x10000` words and takes $2$MB of the $8$MB allocated for a context.

 - `MEM`: contains the free memory that can be freely used.

-  It has a relative offset of `0x20000`, a height of `0x20000` words and takes $4$ MB of the $8$ MB allocated for a Context.
+  It has a relative offset of `0x20000`, a height of `0x20000` words and takes $4$ MB of the $8$ MB allocated for a context.

-  `MEM`, like `STACK`, is also defined per Context.
+  `MEM`, like `STACK`, is also defined per context.

 ![Schema of contexts and memory regions of the zkEVM](../../../../img/zkEVM/08msm-zkevm-memory-regions.png)